Living with oily skin is a constant battle.

-But it isn’t.
-What seems like a godsend in the short term can really cause havoc on your skin in the long run.
+MOM is a Trojan horse.
+What looks like the most amazing gift ever in the short term can completely wreak havoc on your skin in the long run.
 Here’s why:

 Milk Of Magnesia Is An Effective Oil-Absorber